Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool 'Verify a Cashu ecash token' and specifies exactly what is validated: 'check format, amount, and spent status.'
-This specific verb+resource combination, along with the detailed verification scope, effectively distinguishes it from sibling tools like send_ecash or receive_ecash.
+The description clearly states 'Verify a Cashu ecash token — check format, amount, and spent status.'
+This identifies a specific verb (verify), a specific resource (Cashu ecash token), and the distinct scope of verification (format, amount, spent status), which distinguishes it from sibling tools like send_ecash and receive_ecash.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.